A-Star100/videojs-modern-theme/FAQ.md

 - **Does this theme still work with older versions of Video.js?**

-  Yes, but it isn't recommended because several bugs occur in those Video.js versions (that aren't the theme's fault), which can affect its functionality, and in versions Video.js 6 and older often breaks the UI.
+  Yes, but it isn't recommended because several bugs occur in those Video.js versions (that aren't the theme's fault), which affects its functionality, and in versions Video.js 6 and older often breaks the UI.